Zozo62442/running-club/README.md

 ## Lighthouse Testing

-The Ultimate Animation Quiz has been tested in the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) using Lighthouse Testing tool which inspects and scores the website for the following criteria:
+I tested the Footloose running club website with the Chrome extension [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) Lighthouse Testing tool which analyses and scores the website on the criteria below:

 * Performance - refers to how rapidly a website loads and how quickly users can access it.
 * Accessibility - This test determines how well individuals with assistive technologies can use your website.